Meadows, Giuliani, 11 'fake electors' from 2020 are among those indicted in Arizona

 But Mayes urged patience, pointing out that she took office after many of the officials pursuing the case in other states.
 Her predecessor, Republican Mark Brnovich, did not investigate the case.

-"The investigators and attorneys assigned to this case took the necessary time to thoroughly piece together the details of the events that began nearly four years ago," Mayes said.
+"The investigators and attorneys assigned to this case took the necessary time to thoroughly piece together the details of the events that began nearly four years ago," Mayes says in the video.

 There were signs the case was picking up steam in recent months, though.
-In December, the investigators met with former Trump attorney Kenneth Chesebro, who was accused of being the head architect of the fake elector plot by the United States House Select Committee on the January 6 Attack.
+In December, the investigators met with former Trump attorney Kenneth Chesebro, a lead architect of the fake elector scheme who's pleaded guilty to a felony charge in Georgia.

-Chesebro pleaded guilty in Georgia to one felony count of conspiracy to commit filing false documents.
-He agreed to testify in that case and also met with prosecutors in Nevada.
-Chesebro also agreed to the civil settlement in Wisconsin, which required him to publish records and documents detailing interactions with the Trump campaign about the fake elector strategy.
+Trump himself faces charges in Georgia, as do Meadows, Giuliani and Eastman, among others.

+The Arizona indictment comes as Trump faces jurors in a hush money case in New York City.
+Trump is the first former president to be charged criminally.

 Copyright 2024 KJZZ